timgent/keycloak-proxy/README.md

 The proxy support enforcing mutual TLS for the clients by simply adding the --tls-ca-certificate command line option or config file option.
 All clients connecting must present a ceritificate which was signed by the CA being used.

+#### **Refresh Tokens**

+Refresh tokens (--refresh-sessions=true) request a offline access type from the provider and will refresh the access token as and when they expire.
+By default the refresh tokens are dropped in as an encrypted cookie (--encryption-key=KEY).
+Alternatively you can place the refresh token (still requires encryption key) in a local boltdb file or shared redis.
+Naturally the encryption key has to be the same on all instances and boltdb is for single instance only developments.

 #### **Endpoints**